mikeplate/jquery-drag-drop-plugin/README.markdown

 * dragClass can be the name of a css stylesheet.
 * canDropClass can be the name of a css stylesheet.
 * dropClass can be the name of a css stylesheet.
-* canDrag can be a callback function that returns false, true or an element to drag.
+* canDrag can be a callback function that returns true or false.
 * canDrop can be a callback function that returns true or false.
+Return true if the dragged element can be dropped on the specified element.
 * didDrop can be a callback function.
+If specified, it is assumed to take care of all operations and effects to occur after a successful drag and drop has been performed.